Start with a baseline payoff estimate, then choose the calculator that matches what you want to understand, compare, or change next.

 Multiple debts where the best first target is not obvious.

-A large interest gap that may make avalanche more valuable, or a small balance that may create momentum.
+A large interest gap that could make avalanche more valuable, or a small balance that might create momentum.

-Use the chosen order as the plan, then test extra payments against that path.
+Use the chosen order as the plan, then test extra payments against that approach.

 Use this when a new loan looks easier, but you need to know what changed besides the monthly payment.

-It compares your current payoff path with the consolidation offer, including payment, rate, term, total cost, and payoff timing, so the lower monthly bill does not become the only deciding factor.
+It compares the baseline payoff estimate with the consolidation offer, including payment, rate, term, total cost, and payoff timing, so the lower monthly bill does not become the only deciding factor.

 Loan offers where the monthly payment looks better but the full cost is unclear.